The Pallid Bat Is Now California’s Official State Bat | Cal Parks

 Resources:

-Senate Bill (SB) 732 summary: This bill would establish the Pallid bat (Antrozous pallidus) as the official state bat.
+Senate Bill (SB) 732 summary: This bill established the Pallid bat (Antrozous pallidus) as the official state bat.
 (Full bill text)

 Watch the full Assembly Water, Parks, and Wildlife Committee hearing: (Hearing for SB 732: start time 34:53 — 45:36): https://www.assembly.ca.gov/media/assembly-water-parks-and-wildlife-committee-20230606